PerlAlien/Alien-Build/README.md

 then the string `share` will be installed and the tool or library will be downloaded and built from source.

+If the environment variable `ALIEN_INSTALL_TYPE` is set, then that will be used instead of the detection logic.

 ## fetch

     my $res = $build->fetch;